R0GGER/NextDNS-DoH/README.md

 ### Updates

 The app asks GitHub for the latest release when it starts and once every 24 hours after that.
-When a newer version is out, the bottom menu item changes from **NextDNS DoH 1.0.7** to **NextDNS DoH 1.0.7 - update to 1.0.8** and turns bold.
-Clicking it opens a window with the release notes and an **Update now** button that downloads the installer and runs it silently; Windows asks for Administrator rights once, and setup replaces the app and starts the new version.
+The version item at the bottom of the tray menu shows the result: **latest** when you are up to date, or **update to** the newer version (bold) when an update is available.
+Clicking the update line opens a window with the release notes and an **Update now** button that downloads the installer and runs it silently; Windows asks for Administrator rights once, and setup replaces the app and starts the new version.

-You can also search yourself: click that same menu item when it shows only the version number.
-It checks right away and tells you either that you already have the latest version, or that GitHub could not be reached.
-The automatic checks stay silent when they fail, so the menu item simply stays as it was.
+You can also search yourself: click that same menu item when it does not already offer an update.
+It checks right away and updates the menu text.
+If GitHub cannot be reached, the item shows **could not check**.
+Automatic checks stay silent when they fail, so the menu item simply stays as it was.

 ## Troubleshooting